MicrosoftDocs/EMDocs/microsoft-365-enterprise/identity-access-policies.md

 * When users at risk sign-in, and successfully complete MFA, they will be asked to change their password.

 ## Highly regulated
-This section describes the secure email recommendations for the highly regulated tier of data, identity, and device protection.
+This section describes the recommendations for the highly regulated tier of data, identity, and device protection.
 These recommendations are for customers who may have a very small amount of data that is highly classified, trade secret, or regulated data.
 Microsoft provides capabilities to help organizations meet these requirements, including added protection for identities and devices.

 ### Conditional access policy settings
 #### Identity protection